Associate2

 Provided suggestions for strengthening the client's internal controls

-Q6.
-What is revenue recognition 5 step model as per ind as 115
+Q. What is the revenue recognition 5-step model as per Ind AS 115?

 The revenue recognition 5 step model as per Ind AS 115 involves identifying the contract, identifying performance obligations, determining the transaction price, allocating the transaction price to the performance obligations, and recognizing revenue as the performance obligations are satisfied.